christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The conqueror of the Indian sub-continent is known by a different name, Chandra-Gupta, one of the most celebrated kings of all of Indian history.
 Curiously, almost nothing is known about his early life until after the death of Alexander the Great.
 No sooner did the attempted conquest of Alexander end than that of Chandragupta began.
 The name Chandra Gupta can be interpreted as “Alexander the Copt/ Upper Egyptian” as Gupta has been linguistically associated with Coptos (a Greek word for a critical locale in Upper Egypt), and Chandra is a transliteration of Sander (a hypocorism of Alexander/ Iksander).
 There is a claim by ancient rulers of Bukhara/ Bochara on the Silk Road (in Sogdiana) that they were descended from Alexander – a claim which becomes far more credible (and even inevitable) when one realizes that Alexander’s life did not end in Babylon and his dynastic line did not actually die out.

 The groundwork for Christianity traces back to the Cult of Alexander.
-"Jesus" (Ye-Zeus (YHWH + Zeus), I(J)upiter-Zeus, Zeus-Amun, Zeus-Ahura Mazda, Zeus-Yahweh, et.al., which were tiles Alexander carried) then became an avatar for his direct descendants in an imperial cult, including Ptolemy XII Auletes/Ptolemy X Alexander I, king of Egypt aka Mithridates VI Eupator aka Ariarathes VII of Cappadocia, et.al., and his son Asander (obvious reference to Alexander), King of Bosphorus aka Pharnaces II aka Brogitarix, king of Galatia aka Ariarathes IX aka Julius Caesar.
+"Jesus" (Ye-Zeus (YHWH + Zeus), I(J)upiter-Zeus, Zeus-Amun, Zeus-Ahura Mazda, Zeus-Yahweh, et.al., were titles Alexander carried) then became an avatar for his direct descendants in an imperial cult, including Ptolemy XII Auletes/Ptolemy X Alexander I, king of Egypt aka Mithridates VI Eupator aka Ariarathes VII of Cappadocia, et.al., and his son Asander (obvious reference to Alexander), King of Bosphorus aka Pharnaces II aka Brogitarix, king of Galatia aka Ariarathes IX aka Julius Caesar.

 Endnotes (Chapter 2)